27 Jun Marketing and Selling a Novel

 1. Publish a quality book.
 The book should be one that is well-written, well-formatted, and completely free of errors, with a professional, eye-catching cover.

 2. Develop an author Platform.
-The author platform is the author’s visibility, and is the vehicle for reaching the audience when the book is ready to sell.
+The author platform is the author’s visibility.
+It is the vehicle for reaching the audience when the book is ready to sell.